 Complete/Maintaining

 To explore avenues to develop DIBE professional development programs, Southwestern acquired a three-year membership in the Liberal Arts Colleges Racial Equity Leadership Alliance (LACRELA).
 The Staff Steering Committee participated in LACRELA’s “Engaging Equity Live” in Spring 2024 and met on how to apply and implement lessons learned.
-Staff and faculty were included in programming, and stronger support for DIBE in hiring and training policies and procedures were developed.
-Diversity training was provided to faculty and staff search committees and the Title IX Coordinator is working with Human Resources to introduce diversity and inclusion education into employee onboarding and annual training.
+Staff and faculty were included in programming.
+Diversity training was provided to faculty search committees, training emphasizes ways to find candidates with diverse experience or expertise who can serve a diverse study body.
+Our Title IX Coordinator is working with Human Resources to introduce diversity and inclusion education into employee onboarding and annual training.

 - 3.13Ensure that all staffing requests and hiring decisions for the next five years focus on achieving the Tactical Plan’s two most central targeted priorities: DIBE and Retention